 New transfer students will be selected each year to receive a $3000 per year scholarship for up to three years.
 Applicants must be transfer students from other colleges who will be sophomores or juniors upon enrollment at Gonzaga (minimum of 46 quarter or 31 semester credits earned at the time of application) and intend to pursue a Bachelor of Arts, Sciences, Business Administration or Education degree full-time.
 Application guidelines include submitting a Free Application for Federal Student Aid (FAFSA) for the upcoming academic year and list Gonzaga as a school choice, apply for admission to Gonzaga by March 1 for fall or November 1 for spring.
-Applications can be picked up in the Financial Aid office at CBC.
+More information can be found online at http://www.gonzaga.edu/Admissions/Undergraduate-Admissions/pdf/1213/TRANSFER_OPPORTUNITY_SCHOLARSHIP2013.pdf.
 Deadline is April 1 for fall or November 15 for spring, annually.

 Horse Heaven Wine Growers Scholarship

 The Horse Heaven Wine Growers are pleased to be able to offer a $1,500 scholarship to a student pursuing studies in viticulture and/or enology.
 The scholarship is available to high school graduates planning to enroll in a Washington state college or university or in the WSU two-year Vit/Enol Certification program; current students planning to study viticulture and enology and/or areas pertinent to the wine industry; and are a resident of Benton, Yakima, or Klickitat counties.
-Applications along with additional eligibility criteria are available at the Financial Aid office.
+Applications along with additional eligibility criteria are available online at http://washingtonwinefoundation.org/scholarships_6.html.
 Applications must be postmarked by November 30, annually.

 Jackie Robinson Foundation Scholarship